My academic research writings and publicationsby Frederick Eaton |

 As a sometime computer scientist, I have mostly studied approximate inference algorithms, such as Belief Propagation, applied to probabilistic graphical models.

 I completed my PhD in the Computational and Biological Learning Lab in the Department of Engineering at the University of Cambridge in England, graduating on January 21, 2012.
 I have continued writing papers sporadically after graduating.
 For some reason all of my papers are authored as “Frederik” with no “c”, same as my email address frederik at ofb dot net.
-My favorite paper is Model reductions for inference.

 2022